wahlax/ansible-jenkins-role/README.md

 # Jenkins with Ansible

-Start of a template for installing and configuring a jenkins and jdk.
+Role installing and configuring a jenkins and jdk.

-## Parameters
+## Optional Parameters

  * `jenkins_version` - Version of Jenkins
  * `jenkins_download_url` - URL of war for install
  * `jenkins_download_sha256` - Checksum of war file

-And ansible-jdk parameters:
+Optional ansible-jdk-role parameters:
  * `jdk_version` - Version of JDK
  * `jdk_download_url` - URL of tar.gz for release
  * `jdk_download_sha256` - Checksum of tar.gz for release